billzorn/mtgencode/README.md

 2. Download a Linux operating system.
 I recommend [Ubuntu](http://www.ubuntu.com/download/desktop).
 3. [Create a virtual machine, and install the operating system on it](https://help.ubuntu.com/community/VirtualBox/FirstVM).

+IMPORTANT NOTE: Training neural nets is extremely CPU intensive, and rather memory intensive as well.
+If you don't want training to take multiple weeks, it's a very good idea to give your virtual machine as many processor cores and as much memory as you can spare, and to monitor system performance with the 'top' command to make sure you aren't [swapping](https://help.ubuntu.com/community/SwapFaq), as that will degrade performance immensely.

 You should be able to boot up the virtual machine and use whatever operating system you installed.
 If you're new to Linux, you might want to familiarize yourself with it a little.
 For my own sanity, I'm going to assume at least basic familiarity.
 Most of what we'll be doing will be in terminals; if the instructions say to do something and then provide some code in a block quote, it probably means to type that into a terminal, on line at a time.

 ### Set up the neural net code